ibm-cloud-docs/virtual-servers/vsi_dedicated_pricing.md

 {: #dedicated-virtual-server-pricing}

 Pricing for dedicated hosts is offered in an hourly and monthly model.
-{:shortdesc}
+{: shortdesc}

 Dedicated host pricing is inclusive of all vCPU, RAM, local storage, and uplink port speed components as instances are provisioned onto dedicated hosts.
-For more information about pricing, see the [Virtual servers pricing and configuration tool](https://www.ibm.com/cloud/virtual-servers/calculator/){:external}.
+For more information about pricing, see the [Virtual servers pricing and configuration tool](https://www.ibm.com/cloud/virtual-servers/calculator/){: external}.

 With dedicated hosts, extra local storage disks are available on first, second, third, fourth, and fifth disks.
 Extra capacity up to 400 GB on each secondary disk is also available.